 Brandon: When you can add stylish stuff like beans, milk cartons, and sugar cubes without running up the manufacture price or losing accessibility, by all means, do it.

 Brandon: The way you use parts is a lot more important than the parts you use.
 That’s why so many games are still using plain old plastic cubes, punch-out tokens, and so on.
 It works and it doesn’t hurt the gameplay experience.

 Brandon: I will say, though: component upgrades make fantastic Kickstarter stretch goals.

 Brandon: Okay, last question.

-Brandon: If you go back to when you started in game design and give yourself one piece of advice, what would it be?
+Brandon: If you go back to when you started in game design and give yourself advice, what would it be?

 Dylan: There’s too many, why only one!?
 Hahaha…

 Dylan: …but I think above all: don’t forget to have fun.